Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

 \section{Optimal Trading Strategy}

-A central objective of this section is to determine {how large} our virtual trading positions should be in each NYISO zone, once a directional signal has been generated by the spike–forecasting model.
+A central objective of this section is to determine how large our virtual trading positions should be across zones, once a directional signal has been generated by the spike-forecasting model.
 Correctly sizing trades is essential: although DART spreads create strong economic opportunities, large virtual positions mechanically shift the day-ahead clearing price through both system-level and zonal congestion effects.
-Hence, to maximize profitability while avoiding excessive market impact, we require an explicit model linking trade size to DA price response.
-The following subsections develop this scaling model, calibrate its parameters, and derive the optimal zonal quantities used in our strategy.
-For notational simplicity, we henceforth drop the market subscript $m$, as the analysis in this section focuses on NYISO.
+Hence, to maximize profitability while avoiding excessive market impact, we require an explicit model linking trade size to day-ahead price response.
+The following subsections present the price impact model, discuss the estimation of its parameters, and derive the resulting optimal zonal quantities.
+The framework developed in this section is general and theoretically applicable across ISO markets.
+However, as argued in Section~\ref{sec:cross_market}, its incremental value is greatest in markets with substantial cross-zonal heterogeneity; we therefore focus its empirical implementation on NYISO, where localized congestion effects make multi-zone modelling particularly informative.
+For notational simplicity, we henceforth drop the market subscript $m$.